 - Garnish: Finish off your salad with fresh chopped cilantro.

-- Grill the Corn and the Chicken: Season the corn and the chicken thighs with salt and pepper.
-Transfer the corn and chicken to the grill; cover and cook for 13 to 15 minutes, or until the chicken is cooked through and the corn is lightly charred, turning once halfway through cooking.
-Remove the chicken and corn from the grill and let the chicken rest for at least 5 minutes before cutting it into strips.
+- Grill the Corn and Chicken: Season corn and chicken thighs with salt and pepper.
+Grill them covered for 13 to 15 minutes until the chicken is cooked and the corn is lightly charred.
+Let chicken rest for 5 minutes then slice into strips.

-- Season the Corn: In the meantime, cut the kernels from the cobs and place them in a bowl.
-To the kernels, add lime juice, minced garlic, mayonnaise, Mexican cream or yogurt, and ancho chili powder; mix and stir until well combined.
-Set aside.
+- Season the Corn: Remove kernels from the cobs and mix with lime juice, garlic, mayonnaise, Mexican cream or yogurt, and ancho chili powder.

-- Prepare the Dressing: In a small mixing bowl make the dressing by combining olive oil, lime juice, honey, salt, and pepper; whisk until thoroughly incorporated.
+- Prepare the Dressing: Whisk together olive oil, lime juice, honey, salt, and pepper in a small bowl.

-- Make the Salad: Place the mixed salad greens and cherry tomatoes in a large salad bowl and toss with the dressing.
-Top the salad with the corn mixture, chicken slices, and cotija cheese.
-Garnish with cilantro.
+- Assemble the Salad: Toss salad greens and cherry tomatoes with dressing.
+Top with corn mixture, chicken slices, and cotija cheese, and garnish with cilantro.

 - Do I Have to Use Fresh Corn?
 No, you could use frozen/canned corn if you don’t have fresh.
 Instead of grilling, sauté the kernels in butter with onions, like you would if you were making traditional esquites.
 Fresh corn is usually best in that case, too, but frozen will definitely work.